radenling/append-domain/README.md

 # Append Domain

-This Firefox extension adds "- <current domin>" to the title of all open tabs.
+This Firefox extension adds "- &lt;current domain name&rt;" to the title of all open tabs.
 I'm a Keepass user and like to use the autotype feature.
 It determines which password to use based on the window name.
 This is a problem in Firefox since the page title is used as the window name and that is usually not enough to determine which site you're currently visiting.
 By adding the current domain at the end of the page title, there will always be something in the window title to match against.

 ## About the extension